ben-gauntletai/Flipsy/database.md

 ### Required Indexes

 1. videos collection:
-   - status, createdAt DESC
-   - userId, createdAt DESC
+   - status ASC, createdAt DESC
-   - status, likesCount DESC
-   - status, budget, createdAt DESC
+   - status ASC, budget ASC, createdAt DESC
-   - status, calories, createdAt DESC
+   - status ASC, calories ASC, createdAt DESC
-   - status, prepTimeMinutes, createdAt DESC
+   - status ASC, prepTimeMinutes ASC, createdAt DESC
-   - status, spiciness, createdAt DESC
+   - status ASC, spiciness ASC, createdAt DESC

+Note: We use simple composite indexes with status and createdAt, plus one field for each numeric filter.
+Hashtag filtering is performed using the `array-contains-any` query on the `hashtags` field, which does not require additional indexes.
+We handle additional filtering in memory to avoid complex index requirements.

 2. users/likedVideos collection:
    - likedAt DESC